- What is attachment

 Attachment theory is a groundbreaking observation that explains the functions and importance of the child-parent bond.
-In this article, we’ll look at the origins of this theory, the four attachment patterns and the four phases a child goes through to establish an attachment, and how childhood relationships affect adult romantic relationships.
+In this article, we’ll look at the origins of this theory, the four attachment types, the four phases a child goes through to establish an attachment, and how childhood relationships affect adult romantic relationships.

-Bowlby was the first attachment theorist who laid the foundation of the famous Attachment Theory, which was later refined by Ainsworth, Sroufe, and a host of other scholars1.
+Bowlby was the first attachment theorist who laid the foundation of the famous theory of attachment.
+Bowlby’s theory was later refined by Ainsworth, Sroufe, and a host of other attachment theorists3.

 Bowlby’s Attachment Theory

-Attachment theory is a sophisticated and complex theory of the development of personality and capacity for close, romantic relationships, stress coping, and many other things later in the child’s life.
+Attachment theory is a sophisticated and complex theory of the development of personality and capacity for close, romantic relationships, emotional stress coping, and many other things later in a child’s life.

-To grow up mentally and relationally healthy, a young child needs to experience a responsive, warm, intimate, and continuous relationship with his mother or another permanent caretaker during early childhood.
-The caretaker then becomes a secure base from which the child can explore the environment.
-The caretaker’s responsiveness creates an internal working model as generally accessible and responsive.
-Therein lies their security.
-The child will be more able to handle distress later in life, such as separation anxiety, hostility, and avoidance, with less fear in later relationships.
+To grow up mentally and relationally healthy, a young child needs to experience a responsive, warm, intimate, and continuous relationship with an adult in early life.
+This adult then becomes a secure base from which the child can explore the environment.
+The responsiveness of this attachment figure creates internal models as generally accessible and responsive.
+As a result, this child will handle emotional stress, such as separation anxiety, hostility, and avoidance, with less fear in later relationships.

 Ainsworth’s Strange Situation

-In 1963, Ainsworth embarked on a second observational project.
-In this revolutionary research, Ainsworth recorded thorough observations of the interaction between mothers and infants with an emphasis on meaningful behavior patterns in context.
-She also designed a groundbreaking procedure that ended up being the most prevalent experiment that could identify a young child’s attachment style.
+In 1963, Ainsworth embarked on a second observational project in Baltimore.
+In this research, Ainsworth recorded thorough observations of the interaction between mothers and infants over time.
+She also designed a groundbreaking procedure, called the Strange Situation, that ended up being the most prevalent experiment that could identify a young child’s attachment style.

-The Strange Situation is a series of 20-minute miniature dramas used to demonstrate the differences in mother-infant interactions and their relationships to an infant’s attachment.
-Participating infants are at about 12 to 18 months of age.
+The Strange Situation is a series of eight 20-minute miniature dramas used to demonstrate the differences in mother-infant interactions and their attachment in infancy.

-In the Strange Situation procedure, the mother and infant between the young age of 12 and 18 months are introduced to a laboratory playroom.
+In the procedure, the mother and infant between the young age of 12 and 18 months are introduced to a laboratory playroom.
 Later, an unfamiliar woman, the stranger, joins them.
-While the stranger plays with the baby, the mother leaves briefly and then returns.
+While the stranger plays with the baby, the parent leaves briefly and then returns.
 A second separation follows during which the baby is completely alone.
 Finally, the stranger and then the mother return.